 - 1. right-click on the variable list

-- 2. in the drop-down menu of Extended export/import...
-Select the Import dBase Command
+- 2. in the drop-down list of Extended export/import...
+Select the Import dBase command

 - 3. follow the import assistant

 The format of the file is described in the chapter File structure.

 Note: